 It is known to transmit diseases such as Ross River virus.
 However, this is not a risk for New Zealand as this disease is not present here.
-Culex sitiens may also be able to transmit Japanese encephalitis but this has not been observed outside of a laboratory setting.
+Culex sitiens may also be able to transmit Japanese encephalitis but this has not been observed outside of a laboratory.

 How was it found?

-Culex sitiens larvae were found near the Kaipara Harbour in the Kawau Parau Inlet (north of Auckland).
-The larvae were found during regular surveillance as part of the Ministry for Primary Industries' (MPI's) National Saltmarsh Mosquito Surveillance Programme.
-So far, no adult mosquitoes have been found.
+Culex sitiens larvae were found near the Kaipara Harbour in the Kawau Parua Inlet (north of Auckland).
+The larvae were found during regular surveillance as part of Biosecurity New Zealand’s National Saltmarsh Mosquito Surveillance Programme.
+Up to 29 October 2018, no adult mosquitoes have been found.

 What's being done?

-Contractors for MPI are now taking water samples and setting light traps to collect larvae and trap adult mosquitoes in and around the initial find.
-This will help us find out if there is a sustainable breeding population.
+Contractors for Biosecurity New Zealand have taken water samples and set light traps to collect larvae and trap adult mosquitoes in and around the area where the larvae were initially found.